 - have low blood cell counts (bone marrow problem).
-Ask your doctor if you are not sure.
+Ask your healthcare provider if you are not sure.

 - have heart problems, smoke, or have diseases that increase your risk of heart disease such as high blood pressure, high cholesterol, or diabetes.

-will harm your unborn baby.
-Talk to your healthcare provider if you are pregnant
+if TRIZIVIR will harm your unborn baby.
+Talk to your healthcare provider if you

 - ADRIAMYCIN® (doxorubicin)